 "When more of your muscles are engaged, your heart has to work harder, which ultimately results in quicker results." —Caley Crawford, CPT

 We often expect workouts that offer all these benefits to be pretty hard on the body.
 But one of the biggest bonuses of a seated row machine is that it offers low-impact exercise: You're not pounding your joints like you would in a HIIT class.
 Not only is that helpful for people with issues like arthritis, Crawford told us it means you can recover more quickly between workouts—and therefore fit more workouts into your week (if you want).

 If you're still wondering, Is rowing a good workout? consider this: Combining strength and cardiovascular training, it makes for a pretty efficient exercise session.
+Plus, nowadays there are plenty of at-home rowers, like the Avrion rowing machine, that offer engaging classes through digital displays.
 Regardless of whether you’re primarily using a rowing machine for strength training, cardio, or just for fun, however, you need to make sure you know how to use a rowing machine correctly to ensure you’re getting the most from your workout.